paulfioravanti/qmk_keymaps/keyboards/gboards/georgi/keymaps/paulfioravanti/README.md

   functionality to allow external devices, like a pedal, to perform actions internal to the keyboard, like switching keyboard layers

-Since I have also made a minor change to the `sten.c` file of Georgi's firmware, it's included here.
+Since I have also made some minor changes to the `sten.c` file of Georgi's firmware, it's included here.
+See the `CUSTOMISATION BEGIN` and `CUSTOMISATION END` comments for specifics.

 ## Dependencies